Mario Roatta: Italian withdrawal and Chetnik collaboration

 On 10 October 1942, Mladen Lorković, Croatian minister of foreign affairs, wrote a letter and memorandum concerning the increase in Chetnik anti-Croatian activity and terror that occurred between August and September, especially in Herzegovina, central Dalmatia, and Lika.
 He repeated three demands: the removal of Chetniks from areas in which Catholics and Muslims resided; the removal of Serbian and Montenegrin Chetnik commanders from their posts; and the severe punishment of Chetniks that did not obey "the life, property, and honor of Croatian citizens and against the dignity of the Croatian state."
 A few days later on 15 October, Roatta held talks with Pavelić in Zagreb and primarily discussed the Chetniks and the handover of Jews to German or Croatian authorities.
 Roatta did not directly address the transfer of Jews and ultimately few were sent.
 In regard to the Chetniks, he promised to fulfill previous Croatian requests.
-On 31 October 1942, in response to the letter of protest by Lorković, Roatta claimed that the acts were not of "mass character" and that they were carried out by individuals and small groups uncontrolled by the MVAC or carried out by the communists.
+On 31 October 1942, in response to the letter of protest by Lorković, Roatta claimed that the acts were not of "mass character" and that they were carried out by individuals and small groups uncontrolled by the MVAC or carried out by the Communists.
 He denied that the Italians supported any terrorist activity against the Croats and that intervention urging peace was undertaken when they had witnessed them.

 On 16 December 1942, Adolf Hitler ordered the Armed Forces Commander in South-East Europe, Generaloberst Alexander Löhr to crush the resistance in Yugoslavia and on 8 January 1943, Roatta and Löhr met in Zagreb where they devised a detailed plan for Case White.
 Near the end of February 1943, Roatta was replaced by General Mario Robotti, commander of Italian troops in Slovenia, as commander of the Second Army.
 Robotti vigorously implemented Roatta's Circular 3C while in power and in September work on a permanent barricade that would encircle Ljubljana was begun.

 Sicily

-After leaving Yugoslavia Roatta took over command of the Sixth Army in Sicily on 11 February 1943.
-He was able to obtain a decree from the Italian Supreme command that made him the overall command of all armed forces in Sicily, which bought seven military and nine civilian defense agencies under his command, with the exception of naval fortress areas of Augusta-Syracuse, Messina-Reggio and Trapani.
-He used his new authority to assign both military and civilian resources to work constructing bunkers, installing anti-invasion obstacles on the most likely Allied landing beaches as well as laying barbed wire and mines.
-In the middle of May 1943 Rotta gave a speech that included remarks that were disparaging about the Sicilians.
-Wary of how the Sicilians would react, given that relations between them and the mainland Italy were poor it was decided to remove Roatta, which was accomplished by moving him to Rome in June to replace General Vittorio Ambrosio as Chief of Staff of the Italian Army.
-He was replaced in command of the Sixth Army by General Alfredo Guzzoni.
+After leaving Yugoslavia, Roatta took over command of Sixth Army in Sicily on 11 February 1943.
+He got a decree from the Italian Supreme Command making him overall commander of all armed forces in Sicily, with seven military and nine civilian defense agencies under his command, with the exception of naval fortress areas of Augusta-Syracuse, Messina-Reggio and Trapani.
+He used his new authority to assign both military and civilian resources to work constructing bunkers, and installing anti-invasion obstacles on the most likely Allied landing beaches, as well as laying barbed wire and mines.
+In the middle of May 1943 Roatta gave a speech that included remarks that were disparaging about the Sicilians.
+Wary of how the Sicilians would react, given that relations between them and the mainland Italy were poor, Supreme Command removed Roatta, by moving him to Rome in June to replace General Vittorio Ambrosio as chief of staff of the Italian Army.
+He was replaced in command of Sixth Army by General Alfredo Guzzoni.